 A namespace is a very simple concept.
-Within your program code and within the code that forms the .NET libraries, names have to be given to lots of things-data types, variables, and blocks of code called functions all have to have names.
+Within your program code and within the code that forms the .NET libraries, names have to be given to lots of things - data types, variables, and blocks of code called functions all have to have names.
 The problem is that if you happen to invent a name that is already used in the library, there's potential for confusion.
 A namespace provides a way of getting around this problem.
-All the names in the library code that is defined within the System namespace are implicitly prefixed with the namespace name.
-So, a name such as String in the library is really System::String.
-This means that if you have inadvertently used the name String for something in your code, you can use System::String to refer String from the .NET library.
+All the names in the library code defined within the System namespace are implicitly prefixed with the namespace name.
+So a name such as String in the library is really System::String.
+This means that if you have inadvertently used the name String for something in your code, you can use System::String to refer to String from the .NET library without confusing it with the name String in your code.

-The two colons[md]::-are an operator called the scope resolution operator.
+The two colons (::) are an operator called the scope resolution operator.
 Here the scope resolution operator separates the namespace name System from the type name String.
-You have seen this in the native C++ examples earlier in this chapter with std::cout and std::endl.
-This is the same story-std is the namespace name for native C++ libraries, and cout and endl are the names that have been defined within the std namespace to represent the standard output stream and the newline character, respectively.
+You have seen this operator in the native C++ examples earlier in this chapter with std::cout and std::endl.
+This is the same story - std is the namespace name for native C++ libraries, and cout and endl are the names that have been defined within the std namespace to represent the standard output stream and the newline character, respectively.

-In fact, the using namespace statement in the example allows you to use any name from the System namespace without having to use the namespace name as a prefix.
-If you did end up with a name conflict between a name you have defined and a name in the library, you could resolve the problem by removing the using namespace statement and explicitly qualify the name from the library with the namespace name.
-You'll learn more about namespaces in Chapter 2.
+In fact, the using namespace statement in this example enables you to use any name from the System namespace without having to use the namespace name as a prefix.
+If you did end up with a name conflict between a name you defined and a name in the library, you could resolve the problem by removing the using namespace statement and explicitly qualifying the name from the library with the namespace name.
+You learn more about namespaces in Chapter 2.

 You can compile and execute the program by pressing Ctrl+F5.
-The output is as shown in Figure 1-19.
+The output window should contain the following: